d9042n/personal_backend/docs/auth.md

 1. **User Login**

-   - Users authenticate by sending their credentials (username and password) to the login endpoint.
+   - Users authenticate by sending their username/email and password to the login endpoint.
    - On successful authentication, the server responds with access and refresh tokens.

    ### Login Endpoint